There are many meaningful ways to support The Center for Family Justice.

 For more information about donations, contact Lisa Labella at llabella@CenterForFamilyJustice.org or call 203-334-6154, ext.
 121.

-Many supporters have given us a big financial boost by sponsoring their own events, staging everything from a dog walking party or tennis party to a cocktail party for 80 or a fancy sit-down dinner.
+Many supporters have given us a big financial boost by sponsoring their own events, staging everything from a dog walking party or fitness party to a cocktail party for 80 or a fancy sit-down dinner.
+Many local stores have done shopping events on our behalf, contributing a portion of the day’s sales to our mission.

-Some hosts have a staff member from The Center attend to talk about the work we do.
+Some hosts have a staff member from CFJ attend to talk about the work we do.

 For more information about third-party events, contact Lisa Labella at llabella@CenterForFamilyJustice.org or call 203-334-6154, ext.
 121.